 Syntax: masscan <target> <ports> --adapter-ip <ipaddress>

 This option specifies the source port from which the packets are to be transmitted.
-Default range is 40000-60000
+The default range is 40000-60000

 Syntax: masscan <target> <ports> --adapter-port <port/port-range>